-While neither inflation nor deflation has had, nor does the Company expect them to have, a material impact on operating results, there can be no assurance that the Company's business will not be affected by inflation or deflation in the future.
-Historically, the Company has had the ability to pass on to customers both increases in consumable costs and material costs because of the value-added contribution the material makes to the final product.
-Raw material comprises the most significant portion of product costs.
-Nickel, cobalt and molybdenum, the primary raw materials used to manufacture the Company's products, all have experienced significant fluctuations in price.
-In the future, the Company may not be able to successfully offset rapid increases in the price of nickel or other raw materials.
+The Company may be favorably or unfavorably impacted by inflation or deflation, resulting in a material impact on its operating results.
+The Company attempts to pass onto customers both increases in consumable costs and material costs because of the value-added contribution the material makes to the final product, however, a rapid increase in raw material costs may not be able to be successfully offset by adjustments to customer selling prices.
 In the event of raw material price declines, the Company's customers may delay order placement, resulting in lower volumes.
 In the event that raw material price increases that the Company is unable to pass on to its customers occur, the Company's cash flows or results of operations could be materially adversely affected.